-Entity Nature and purpose Interest held by the Company Inscape Corporation Industrial Investment in common shares one45 Software Inc. Software and services Investment in common shares Pender Private Investments Inc. Private Equity Investments Investment in common shares
+Entity Nature and purpose Interest held by the Company Inscape Corporation Industrial Investment in common shares Pender Private Investments Inc. Private Equity Investments Investment in common shares

 The table below sets out interests held by the Company in unconsolidated subsidiaries and associates.
 The maximum exposure to loss is the carrying amount of the financial assets held.